Step-by-Step Guide: Deploying Your First Smart Contract on Polygon

 1. Introduction to Polygon and Smart Contracts

 Polygon is a Layer 2 scaling solution for Ethereum that enhances transaction speed and reduces costs.
-It allows developers to build and deploy decentralized applications (dApps) with ease.
+It allows polygon developers to build and deploy decentralized applications (dApps) with ease.
 Smart contracts are self-executing contracts with the terms of the agreement directly written into code.
 They run on blockchain networks, ensuring transparency and security.

 1.1.
 What is Polygon and why choose it for smart contract deployment?